ade-sede/plex/README.md

-# Plex Media Server Setup
+# Plex & Jellyfin Media Server Setup

-This guide explains how to create a Plex media server with distributed storage using JuiceFS and Scaleway object storage.
+This guide explains how to create Plex and Jellyfin media servers with distributed storage using JuiceFS and Scaleway object storage.

 ## Basic working principle

 - Movies are stored in Object storages
-- We trick plex into thinking the object storage is a normal local filesystem using JuiceFS
+- We trick Plex/Jellyfin into thinking the object storage is a normal local filesystem using JuiceFS
 - JuiceFS stores some metadata in a SQLite database to help keep track of where things are
 - JuiceFS uses FUSE (Filesystem in Userspace) to mount the cloud storage as a local directory